RowanAurora/RB120/lesson_2/secondpass/study_test.md

 Inside instance methods, self referes to the calling object.
 Outside of instance method definitions but inside the class definition, self refers to the class itself.
+This is true outside of any method, aswell as inside of class methods.

 Self - As the calling object